felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Now, my mindset is different.
 A curved spine is beautiful.
 It means someone gave the book the time it deserved.
-And, indirectly, if this "damaged" book is freely available on a bookshelf in the workplace, it means that this person understood the book enough to part with it, and thought it was worth sharing with others.
+And, indirectly, if this "damaged" book is freely available on a bookshelf in the workplace, it means that someone understood the book enough to part with it, and thought it was worth sharing with others.